rpoleski/MulensModel/documents/newfit_checklist.md

 - Make usage of source_flux and f_source consistent (also for blend)
     - [DONE]Find an example to check that output of FitData can be input to model plotting
-        - Now, make it work properly...
+        - [DONE] Now, make it work properly...
-    - Add source_flux, blend_flux where necessary.
+    - [DONE] Add source_flux, blend_flux where necessary.
 Add deprecation warnings and fixes for f_source, f_blend.
     - q_flux --> flux_ratio
 - put deprecated keywords back in documentation with comment about deprecation